jacobhtkh/crop-disease-detector-web-app/README.md

 ## About

-This project is a frontend that utilises calls to an API with AI capabilities in order to estimate whether provided crop images show disease.
+This project is a frontend that utilises calls to a FastAPU backend with AI capabilities in order to estimate whether provided crop images show disease.

 Deployed at: https://crop-disease-detector-web-app-delta.vercel.app